 “A goal is a desired outcome.
 A strategy is a desired outcome combined with a plan to achieve it.
 Create strategies not just goals.” – Best-selling book author James Clear.
 It is important that as you create and work towards your goals, that there is a specific plan for successful completion.
 For example, simply saying, “I want to become less anxious” as a goal does not address the concern.
 Write down how do you anticipate becoming less anxious.

 It is critical to also design how you plan to become less anxious.
 Strategies could include: seeking therapy, being more open with your family, partner, or peers about the difficulties you have been experiencing, learning anxiety management skills, learning relaxation techniques, recognizing possible triggers. improving self-care etc. Whatever your goals are for 2023, remember to also create strategies with specific plans to ensure successful outcomes.

 3. Know your Why

 There is a reason why highly successful businesses and organizations have clearly outlined mission statements and objectives along with measures to ensure that they are being consistent with their vision and objectives.
-The mission is always highlighted so that there is always an understanding of what they are working towards and why they are working towards it.
-Knowing your why related to your goals will be extremely helpful with your new year’s resolutions.
+The mission is always highlighted so that there is always an understanding of what they’re working towards and why they’re working towards it.
+Knowing your “why” related to your goals will be extremely helpful with your new year’s resolutions

 Take a few minutes and ask yourself, “what is my why in life?”
-Whatever your answer is, allow it to be your driving force this year so that no matter what obstacles you face with your goals this year or in life in general, you have your why as a source of strength to manage any form of adversity.
-For me personally, my “why” has always been my wife, my son, and my family in general has always served as my why in life which has been invaluable with achieving my goals.
-Take time to reflect on your why and the reasons you chose the people or things you highlighted.
+Whatever your answer is, allow it to be your driving force this year!
+No matter what obstacles you face with your goals this year, having a “why” can always serve as a source of strength to manage any form of adversity.
+For me personally, my “why” has always been my wife, my son, and my family in general which has been invaluable with achieving my goals.
+Take time to reflect on your “why” and the reasons you chose the people or things you highlighted.

 I am a firm believer that if you win the morning, you win the day.
 Each morning you wake up, create a routine to help get the day started (if you haven’t already created one).
-Consider assessing your goals and what you hope to accomplish each day as you work towards achieving your ultimate goals (new years resolutions).
-Before you go to bed evaluate your progress on what you aimed at accomplishing that day.
+Consider assessing your goals and what you hope to accomplish each day as you work towards your new year’s resolutions.
+Before bed, evaluate your progress towards your goals.
 Some of the most successful people incorporate this concept because of its psychological benefits.
 It helps us mentally when we start each day with a purpose and end the day knowing we accomplished our goals.

 5. Have Fun!